 As per its most recent dividend, this yielded a ratio of 1.83 times.
 This isn’t over-alarming, which is a good sign.
 However, if debt continues to rise, Spark NZ will be inching closer towards critical levels.

 Underperforming the NZX 50 Index

-In the short-term, Spark NZ recovered from the COV-19 mass sell-off much quicker the wider NZX 50 Index.
+In the short term, Spark NZ recovered from the COV-19 mass sell-off much quicker than the wider NZX 50 Index.
 Although this is notable, it is important to look at the bigger picture.
 Crucially, while the NXZ 50 Index has grown by approximately 96% over the past 5 years, Spark shares have grown by 65% over the same period.